panditanvita/MovieBot-aka-Chappie/README.md

 ***

 ***
-###logic: takes tokenised information and attempts to fill in the request object
+###Logic: takes tokenised information and attempts to fill in the request object

 ####logic.py
 Logic is thought of in terms of cases: given a limited set of total